nickpoorman/get-max/README.md

 Get the maximum of two numbers that works the way you would expect.

-It takes two numbers and returns the greater of the two.
+It takes two anything and returns the greater number of the two.
 Thats it.

 ## example